-Lakeside Entertainment, one of the tribal casino venues of New York State recently became the first gaming venue in the region to reopen its brick-and-mortar venue.
+Lakeside Entertainment, one of the tribal casino venues of New York State recently became the first gaming venue in the region to reopen.
 The Cayuga Nation oversees its daily operation and assures all individuals that measures for their protection have been implemented.
 The Native American tribe reminds that players must wear protective masks at all times when they are on the premises of the casino venue.

 Tribal nations rely on the financial support coming from a casino venue, as it is able to provide employment for tribe members, while also generating a gaming revenue that is later on reinvested in the tribal community.
 In this sense, many tribal nations felt the negative impact of no casino operation over the past two months.